Crataco/ai-guide/guide/models.md

 ### What are models?

 A model is your AI's brain.
-- They're usually released as a base model of a specific series.
-An example would be LLaMA.
+- They're usually released as a base model of a series, and have a specific size.
+An example would be LLaMA 7B.
+LLaMA is the series, and 7B is the size.
+The size influences how much storage and resources the model uses, and usually, how smart it is.
-- Communities and companies finetune the base models; training them on more data to make them better with specific tasks.
-An example would be Vicuna
+- Communities and companies finetune the base models.
+This is training them on more data to make them better with specific tasks.
+An example would be Vicuna 7B, based on the LLaMA 7B model, but trained to be an assistant.
-- Theconverted to different formats that can be used by different backends.
+- They are converted to different formats that can be used by different backends.

 * * *